nkemregina/osswithregina/README.md

 ## How to Join 🌟

-To be a part of "Open Source Stories with Regina" and listen to my weekly interviews, follow me on Twitter and join my Twitter Spaces sessions.
-My Twitter handle is [@reginaoradata](https://twitter.com/reginaoradata).
-Stay updated with my latest interviews, engage with the open source community, and learn from the inspiring women in the field.
+🌟 To be a part of "Open Source Stories with Regina" and stay updated with my weekly interviews, follow me on Twitter.
+Join my Twitter Spaces sessions, where you can actively engage and listen to inspiring women in open source share their stories and insights.
+Connect with me on Twitter: [@reginaoradata](https://twitter.com/reginaoradata). 🚀

+🎧 You can listen to the recording interviews of inspiring women in open source on [Spotify](https://podcasters.spotify.com/pod/show/reginankenchor).
+Explore the diverse perspectives and valuable insights shared by these remarkable individuals. 🎙️

 ## Contributing 🚀